hsadler/flask-vue-project-seed/README.md

 ## More Information:

-Features dev and prod mode Docker containers.

-Prod mode serves exclusively from the Flask backend (app index.html, static assets, and JSON API).

-Dev mode runs both a Flask backend server and a webpack frontend server simultaneously.
+`make up` runs both a Flask backend server and a webpack frontend server simultaneously.
 The webpack frontend server proxies the Flask backend.
 The app directory is a Docker mounted volume, and changes to backend and client files will be automatically reflected.